 House-related conditions that are estimated to affect each housing suitability variable relate to: dwelling condition, dampness and cold.
 In addition, lack of any form of heating appliance in the house is associated with a reluctance to invite visitors to the house.
-Based on the OLS estimates, having a dwelling that is in excellent condition is estimated to raise both Visitors and Home suits (each measured on a 5-point scale) by around 11⁄2 points; while living in an always damp and cold house (in which one shivers) reduces each variable by around $\frac{2}{5}$ to 1 point.
+Based on the OLS estimates, having a dwelling that is in excellent condition is estimated to raise both Visitors and Home suits (each measured on a 5-point scale) by around $1\frac{1}{2}$ points; while living in an always damp and cold house (in which one shivers) reduces each variable by around $\frac{1}{2}$ to 1 point.
 The importance of these variables for residents' perceptions of housing suitability is consistent with prior work in New Zealand on housing quality, especially cold and dampness (Stats NZ, 2020; Fyfe et al., 2022).
-Having a house that is too warm in summer is associated with a negative perception of housing suitability (for House suits only, with 0.05 cool to temperate climate, the expectation of rising temperatures and of increased frequency and intensity of heat events, indicates that this issue warrants further investigation.
+Having a house that is too warm in summer is associated with a negative perception of housing suitability (for House suits only, with 0.05 < p < 0.10).
+While Wellington currently has a relatively cool to temperate climate, the expectation of rising temperatures and of increased frequency and intensity of heat events, indicates that this issue warrants further investigation.